Convert handwriting into text

 A billion-dollar client needed to convert thousands of handwritten names and email addresses into typed text so its marketing team could digitally store, sort, and search the contact information.
-The existing out-of-the-box solutions fell short in accuracy and optical character recognition, so the client came to us for a custom development approach to solve this data challenge.
+The existing out-of-the-box solutions fell short in accuracy and optical character recognition, so the client came to us for a custom software development approach to solve this data challenge.

 Training data challenge

 Converting handwritten script to typed text continues to be one of the most vexing challenges in data science.
 A model that can automatically recognize and digitize handwritten notes and segment text within lists requires a complex deep learning neural network and a large dataset composed of millions of handwriting samples.
 Our AI and machine learning developers took up the gauntlet.